Here at Newhall Park we are on a journey to grow our ‘Learning Power’. What this really means is that we are all learning to be better learners.

 These are usually referred to as the new four R’s of learning.
 Each of these four areas of learning comprises a number of areas of learning which we call muscles.

-We are starting to teach the children about these learning muscles and the fact we can exercise them to develop their strength and stamina.
+We are teaching the children about these learning muscles and the fact we can exercise them to develop their strength and stamina.

-We will use BLP to develop a common language for talking about our learning as this will help everyone develop their understanding of how we learn.
+We are using BLP to develop a common language for talking about our learning as this will help everyone develop their understanding of how we learn.
 It will also help the children explain how they have achieved or approached a learning activity.

 The key parts of this learning disposition are perseverance, noticing, managing distractions and absorption.

 The children will learn how to stay engaged in a task, the importance of never giving up and the benefits of learning when getting unstuck.